juliendu11/chat-application-front-vue3/README.md

 <a href="https://github.com/juliendu11/chat-application-back-nestjs">Go to Backend part</a>
 ## Installing

-Launch the backend then run this command:
+Launch the frontend then run this command:

 ```bash
 $ npm run serve